plantnet/malpolon/examples/ecologists/sentinel-2a/README.md

 ### Prediction

-Switch running mode from training to prediction by setting the config file parameter `run.predict` to `true` and specify a path to your model checkpoint.
-Both training and prediction mode are embedded in the example file.
+This example is configured to run in training mode by default but if you want to re-use it for prediction, follow these steps:

+- Change config file parameter `run.predict` to `true`
+- Specify a path to your model checkpoint in parameter `run.checkpoint_path`

+Note that any of these parameters can also be passed through command line like shown in the previous section and overrule those of the config file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Parameters

-All hyperparameters are specified in `.yaml` configuration files located in a `config/` directory, which are read and transformed into a dictionaries by the [**Hydra**](https://hydra.cc/docs/intro/) library.
+All hyperparameters are specified in a `.yaml` configuration file located in a `config/` directory, which is read and transformed into a dictionary by the [**Hydra**](https://hydra.cc/docs/intro/) library.

 You can parametrize your models and your training routine through your `.yaml` config file which is split in main sections :

-- **trainer** : parameters to tweak your training session via pytorchlightning Trainer class\
+- **trainer** : parameters to tweak your training session via PyTorchLightning Trainer class\
   This section is passed on to your PyTorchLightning trainer.
 - **run** : parameters related to prediction and transfer learning\
   This section is passed on to your PyTorchLightning checkpoint loading method.